 The final grouping includes courses that focus on topics such as the History and philosophy of science and technology, Philosophy of social science and humanities, Science and public affairs, and Philosophy of gender and race.

-The Master's thesis reports on research carried out by the student under the supervision of two academic staff members involved in the programme.
-The subject of the thesis must be mutually agreed upon by the student and academic adviser(s).
+The Master's thesis reports on research carried out under the supervision of an academic staff member involved in the programme.
+The subject of the thesis must be mutually agreed upon by the student and academic adviser.